All About BudgetsDebtCredit Is Not Real Money Or Back-Up Cash

 That’s the real problem.

-Keeping the hydro on one month by using your credit card to pay the bill is a short-term feeling of relief.
+Keeping the hydro on for one month and using your credit card to pay the bill is a short-term relief.

-The problem with this is that it becomes a revolving door unless the situation is handled and fast.
+The problem is that it becomes a revolving door unless handled quickly.

 You’ve got 30 days, what is your plan?